Geometry and analysis of contact instantons and entanglement of Legendrian links I: Hamiltonian-perturbed contact instantons

 The following diagram describes the relationship between translated intersection points and Reeb chords between $R$ and $\psi(R)$ for a Hamiltonian $H \mapsto \psi$: \bea \xymatrix{ R \ar@/_1.5pc/[rr]|{\psi_H^1} && \psi_H^1(R) \ar@/_1.5pc/[ll]|{\phi_{R_\lambda}^{\eta}} } \\ {} \nonumber \\ {\text{\rm Figure 1. \, Translated intersection}} \nonumber \eea

-Combining Lemma \ref{lem:Ham-Reeb} and Proposition \ref{prop:Reeb-Ham}, we have the following which shows that nonexistence of intersection $\psi_H^1(R) \cap Z_{R} = \emptyset$ is an obstruction to the existence of finite energy solution to \eqref{eq:perturbed-contacton-bdy}.
-This is the contact analog to a similar obstruction appearing in \cite[Lemma 2.2]{oh:mrl}.
+Before delving into the analysis of contact instantons, we would like to describe an obstruction to the existence of finite energy solution to \eqref{eq:perturbed-contacton-bdy}, which s the contact analog to a similar obstruction appearing in \cite[Lemma 2.2]{oh:mrl}.

-The following rephrased form of the last statement will play an important role as an obstruction to compactness of the moduli space of solutions of a suitably cut-off version of Floer trajectory equation.
+Assuming the energy estimates given in Theorem \ref{thm:energy-estimate-intro}, we combine Lemma \ref{lem:Ham-Reeb} and Proposition \ref{prop:Reeb-Ham}, we have the following nonexistence of solutions to \eqref{eq:perturbed-contacton-bdy}.
+It will play an important role as an obstruction to compactness of the moduli space of finite energy solutions of a suitably cut-off version of Floer trajectory equation.